Rich Graessle/Icon Sportswire

 ---|---|---|---|

-Paul Skenes (Pittsburgh Pirates): Skenes did not open last season in the big leagues, but he still managed to win NL Rookie of the Year and finish third in Cy Young voting.
+Paul Skenes (Pittsburgh Pirates): Skenes did not open last season in the big leagues, but he still managed to win the NL Rookie of the Year and finish third in Cy Young voting.
 The LSU product has the potential to be one of the best pitchers we've seen, and baseball fans are chomping at the bit to see what he can do in his first full season.
 In 133 innings in 2024, Skenes finished with a 1.96 ERA, 2.44 FIP, and 170 strikeouts.
-To start the 2025 season, Skenes racked up 70 strikeouts and is pitching to a 3.07 xFIP over 68.2 innings.
+To start the 2025 season, Skenes racked up 85 strikeouts and is pitching to a 3.03 xFIP over 83.1 innings.
+Pretty much everything about Skenes' numbers outside of his record jumps off the screen, and the record is more of a direct reflection of his offense and not his pitching ability.

 Yoshinobu Yamamoto (Los Angeles Dodgers): An injury last season caused Yamamoto to miss out on a chance to compete for the Cy Young award.
-However, the hard-throwing righty has come out highly motivated to make up for that this season, as he's up to 75 strikeouts in 64 innings to go along with a 1.97 ERA and 2.65 xFIP.
+However, the hard-throwing righty has come out highly motivated to make up for that this season, as he's up to 77 strikeouts in 67.2 innings to go along with a 2.39 ERA and 2.84 xFIP.
+Yamamoto did have a sub-two ERA heading into his start against the Yankees, but after allowing four earned runs in 3.2 innings, that is no longer the case.

 Zack Wheeler (Philadelphia Phillies): The Phillies have had one of the better pitching staffs in baseball over the past few seasons, and that staff is led by Wheeler.
-Following a dominant 2024 season, Wheeler does not look to be slowing down as he's already up to 88 strikeouts in 70.2 innings of work.
-With 19.2 consecutive scoreless innings under his belt, Wheeler also has a 2.73 FIP and 2.51 xFIP to his name.
+Following a dominant 2024 season, Wheeler does not look to be slowing down as he's already up to 94 strikeouts in 76 innings of work.
+Wheeler also had a 19.2 consecutive scoreless innings streak going before his start against the Braves, but after allowing six earned runs, he is now pitching to a 2.96 ERA, 2.93 FIP, and 2.68 xFIP.

 Season | Player | Team | Preseason odds |